fraillt/bitsery/README.md

 * Cross-platform compatible.
 * Optimized for speed and space.
 * No code generation required: no IDL or metadata, just use your types directly.
-* Runtime error checking on deserialization.
+* Configurable runtime error checking on deserialization.
 * Can read/write from any source: stream (file, network stream. etc... ), or buffer (vector, c-array, etc...).
 * Don't pay for what you don't use! - customize your serialization via **extensions**.
 Some notable *extensions* allow:
   * forward/backward compatibility for your types.